quic/aimet-model-zoo/aimet_zoo_tensorflow/efficientnet/EfficientNetLite.md

   - https://image-net.org/download
 - 2012 ImageNet validation dataset is used for this evaluation script.
 The data should be organized in the following way
 - Imagenet validation label file ILSVRC2012_validation_ground_truth.txt is required for evaluation.
 This file should only contain labels of images.
+- ILSVRC2012_validation_ground_truth.txt existing in ImageNet validation dataset has two columns.
+1st column is ImageID, the 2nd column is labels of corresponding images.
+To get only the 2nd column, use ` awk '{ print $2}' ILSVRC2012_validation_ground_truth.txt > ILSVRC2012_validation_ground_truth.only_labels.txt `

 ```bash
 <imagenet validation dataset path>/
 ├── ILSVRC2012_val_00000001.JPEG